If you’re reading this post, then you’ve likely heard that Laravel is the recommended PHP framework for robust

-Laravel vs Symfony – which framework should you choose for a project?
+Laravel vs Symfony in 2019 – which framework should you choose for a project?

 Laravel & Symfony – basics information

 Laravel is an open-source framework that follows a model-view-controller design pattern.
 It reuses existing components of different frameworks to create a web application.
 It consists also basic features of PHP frameworks like Yii, CodeIgniter or Ruby on Rails.
 If you have a good knowledge of Core PHP and Advanced PHP Laravel will occur for you so much easier.
 It is well-known as simple coding approaching and reducing development time framework which is great for developing a simple PHP application.

 The first one is the most obvious – they both use PHP as their programming language.